jrtaloma/GuardianNewsApp/README.md

 ### Webpage
-Click an item in the homepage, read the article and share it by inserting the email of a subscribed user.
+Click an item in the homepage, read the article (optionally in browser) and share it by inserting the email of a subscribed user.

 <img src="https://github.com/jrtaloma/GuardianNewsApp/blob/main/screens/webpage.jpg" width="200">